What is Django Admin and what is it used for?

 Indicate manageable fields

-Depending on the model you are working with, you may want to define only a few manageable fields (to create and edit):
+Depending on the model you are working with, you may be interested in defining only some manageable fields (for creating and editing):

 class CommentAdmin(admin.ModelAdmin):